nicholasjclark/CV/docs/README.md

 Career Summary
 --------------

-Flexible and engaging ecologist within interests in studying how pathogen communities reassemble, persist and function.
-Interested in working with scientists from different disciplines to develop broader skills and address challenging new questions in disease ecology.
+Flexible and engaging ecologist within interests in studying how pathogen communities assemble, persist and function.
+Interested in developing computational phylogenetic tools and adapting techniques from statistical network theory to study how parasites interact with their hosts across urban-wildlife gradients.

 Transferable Skills
 -------------------